voitaraujo/dotfolder/README.md

 ./link/.zsh:~/.zsh          #file
 ```

-- the "link" folder is just a suggestion, you can rename the folder or use more than one, they just have to be properly writen at the link-map.txt
+- the "link" folder is just a suggestion, you can rename the folder or use more than one, they just have to be properly written at the link-map.txt

-Also, notice that the `origin` path **should** be relative to the working diretory of this project while the `target` path **have** to be an absolute path starting from the user home path ("~/").
+Also, notice that the `origin` path **should** be relative to the working directory of this project while the `target` path **have** to be an absolute path starting from the user home path ("~/").

 > check the functions **getTargetPath** and **getOriginPath** at `linker/src/main.zig` to know why.